snugpenguin968/UTD-Internship/Explainable AI/NearestEarthObjects/README.md

-FOLD-R++: Classify whether an asteroid is dangerous to Earth
+FOLD-R++: Classify whether an asteroid is dangerous to Earth.
+This can usually take anywhere between 10-20 seconds to run due to the vast size of the dataset.

 [Kaggle link](https://www.kaggle.com/datasets/sameepvani/nasa-nearest-earth-objects)